mdumke/hadoop-example/2-example-app/README.md

 ## I've Just Seen a Sparrow in Italy
 Through our little application users can notify us when they have encountered a bird.
 In particular, they can tell us which species they've encountered and where.
-Let's assume the app is really popular and we have collected many such observations from millions of users throughout the world.
+Let's assume that for some reason the app is really popular and we have collected many such observations from millions of users throughout the world.

 To learn more about our natural environment, we collect all the data and store it in a large csv file to run some analyses.
-With one observation, a `bird species` and a `country code`, per line, our data will look something like this:
+With one observation, a `bird species` and a `country code`, per line, on without collecting any futher information for now, our data will look something like this:

 ```txt
 Stork,LY